department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-confirmation-page.md

 ![success alert]({{site.baseurl}}/success-alert.png)

-Use a [success alert](https://design.va.gov/components/alertboxes) to let your user know that they’ve successfully submitted their form.
-Content for the success alert depends on the form.
+Use a [success alert](https://design.va.gov/components/alertboxes#success-alert) to let your user know that they’ve successfully submitted their form.
+Content for the success alert will depend on the form.

 Example messages of success alerts on other form confirmation pages: